Check in with Randolph College's admissions department to confirm any application fees and information.

 |Standardized Test Scores||Considered|

-To apply, all applicants to Lynchburg Randolph must submit the following items.
-Double check with Lynchburg Randolph's admissions department to confirm all application materials and requirements.
+To apply to Lynchburg Randolph, all applicants must submit the following items.
+Check with Lynchburg Randolph's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|